adarsh0806/item-catalog/itemcatalog/application/README.md

 ## Instructions

-Unzip the zip file and copy the itemcatalog folder to an appropriate location on your host machine.
+Unzip the zip file and copy the **itemcatalog** folder to an appropriate location on your host machine.

-Run Git (Git Bash on Windows; regular terminal program on Mac or Linux systems) and navigate to the itemcatalog folder, then type **vagrant up** to launch your virtual machine.
-This will load all the libraries needed to run the Catalog application.
+Run Git (Git Bash on Windows; regular terminal program on Mac or Linux systems) and navigate to the **itemcatalog** folder, then type **vagrant up** to launch your virtual machine.
+This will load all the libraries needed to run the Item Catalog application.
 For reference, these are the libraries that are loaded:
 ```
     flask
     sqlalchemy